GarnierLenny/Quote_generator/README.md

 # Random quote generator

-## Context

-1/30

-This project is part of a personal 30 days fullstack challenge I wanted to do.
-Each project is made within a day but I'll probably upgrade some of them once the challenge is over.

 ## Description

 This is a random quote generator, the category of the quote is choosable, made with api-ninjas.